D0n9X1n/markdown-preview.vim/README.md

 #####Common Usage
 1. edit your markdown doc normally
-2. when you want to preview it in html you just use **:MarkdownPreview defult** to show your doc in your browser
+2. when you want to preview it in html you just use **:MarkdownPreview default** to show your doc in your browser
 3. if you want to change your style. you just use **:MarkdownPreview GitHub** in github style markdown view
 4. you can also use the following code to have more fun
 ```